gustavofelicidade/tbd-platform/back_end/README.md

 Forum is the second app.

-### Commands to control the Hazer Risk Forum web application:
+### Commands to control the Hazor Risk Forum web application:

 Create project: django-admin startproject project_name